 Conclusion As the market oscillates between bull and bear, why should your investments stay constant?
 You should enjoy your freedom to capitalize on opportunities and minimize risks.
 However, be careful with timing the market, and seek expert guidance if required.
 If you are a beginner and are still wondering which ULIP to go for, a brilliant option is the Invest 4G plan.

-Invest 4G Invest 4G by Canara HSBC Oriental Bank of Commerce Life Insurance gives you a life insurance plan along with a choice of 7 funds to invest in.
+Invest 4G Invest 4G by Canara HSBC Life Insurance gives you a life insurance plan along with a choice of 7 funds to invest in.
 It also offers Loyalty Additions and Wealth Boosters to maximize your profit.
 It also gives you the option of partially withdrawing your fund in order to meet emergency situations in life.
 Plus, it even offers Return of Mortality Charge.